The Osaka Protocol

 Key Objectives

-- STEM Education and Skills: To foster global initiatives that advance STEM education and skills for women and girls.
+- To foster global initiatives that advance STEM education and skills for women and girls.

-- Representation and Leadership: To support efforts that accelerate women’s representation, leadership, and entrepreneurship in the STEM sector.
+- To support efforts that accelerate women’s representation, leadership, and entrepreneurship in the STEM sector.

-- Digital Access and Inclusion: To promote universal digital access and inclusion for women and girls, particularly in underserved communities.
+- To promote universal digital access and inclusion for women and girls, particularly in underserved communities.

-- Ethical Technology Development: To encourage the development of ethical, unbiased, and inclusive technologies supported by appropriate policy and regulatory frameworks.
+- To encourage the development of ethical, unbiased, and inclusive technologies supported by appropriate policy and regulatory frameworks.

 Timeline